3.0.13 Children in the Workplace (Revised 6/19/22)

-The workplace may not be used as an alternative for child care.
-When child care arrangements break down, an employee should seek alternatives to bringing the child to the workplace.
-In such cases, an employee typically uses appropriate accrued leave hours or leave without pay and cares for a child at home.
+- The workplace may not be used as an alternative for child care.
+When childcare arrangements break down, an employee should seek alternatives to bringing the child to the workplace.
+In such cases, an employee typically uses appropriate accrued leave hours or leave without pay and cares for a child outside of the workplace.

-A child who has an illness that prevents him or her from being accepted by a regular day care provider or attending school, particularly a child with infectious disease, may not be brought to the workplace under any circumstances.
+A child who has an illness that prevents him or her from being accepted by a regular daycare provider or attending school, particularly a child with an infectious disease, may not be brought to the workplace under any circumstances.

 - Is enrolled or admitted as a University student

 - Is attending a University-sanctioned camp, child care program, or youth enrichment program;

 - Has a parent with a workplace assignment in which one of the conditions of employment is residency in a campus facility (e.g., live-in resident hall director).